 Fundamentally, the Waldorf approach is anti-intellectual and oriented to a fantasy universe, not reality.

 Waldorf grads often confront the painful realization that much of what they were taught is untrue

 or, at best, irrelevant to real life in the real world.

 TVs and computers are potentially powerful teaching tools.
-They also pose dangers to kids who use them too much, especially if they are merely tuning in dimwitted entertainment programs and/or nasty shoot-'em-up computer games.*
+They also pose dangers to kids who use them too much, especially if the kids are tuning in dimwitted entertainment programs and/or playing nasty shoot-'em-up computer games.*

 Waldorf schools generally oppose TVs and computers: They urge parents to unplug them, keep the kids away from them.
 This may be wise, in some cases.
 But the Waldorf view does not reflect levelheaded caution — it arises from the occult belief in demons.
 I kid you not.

 In theory, Anthroposophy is forward-looking, focusing on the future evolution of humanity.
 But in reality, Steiner’s brainchild is mired in backwardness: medievalism, demonology, and superstition.
 Anthroposophy is a form of Ludditism, averse to modern knowledge and modern methods.

 Steiner taught that modern science is wrong,** modern technology is evil, and the modern world is dominated by the arch-demon Ahriman.
 Taking these lessons to heart, Anthroposophists often view computers with dread, seeing them as the handiwork of Ahriman.
 [See "Ahriman" and "Spiders, Dragons and Foxes".]

 Centralized computer systems operated by governments and corporations can be dehumanizing instruments, limiting human freedom.
 But privately own computers (which are often more powerful than the mainframes of just a few years ago) can be liberating and empowering.
 Anthroposophists cling to the first of these truths while disputing the second.